OpenStarbound/OpenStarbound/README.md

  * Run `cd vcpkg && ./bootstrap-vcpkg.sh`
  * Lastly, run ``` export VCPKG_ROOT=~/vcpkg
 export PATH=$VCPKG_ROOT:$PATH ```
  * This last command makes vcpkg added to the current terminal path.
-This lasts only while the terminal is only, and will have to be rerun.
+This lasts only while the terminal is active, and will have to be rerun for new terminal instances.
 * Install cmake using `brew install cmake`
 * Install ninja using `brew install ninja`
 * Download the source code [here](https://github.com/OpenStarbound/OpenStarbound/archive/refs/heads/main.zip).
 This is the current code in main.
 Unpack the code to your downloads folder.